top of page

 • Equipment needed: quart mason jar or Fido jar, rock for weighing down the cucumbers (boil the rock in water for several minutes to make sure it is very clean), cloth tea bag (optional)

-1. In a medium bowl, combine mustard powder, honey, vinegar, and salt.
+1. In a medium bowl, combine mustard, honey, vinegar, and salt.
 Stir well to dissolve the honey and salt.
 You may need to leave this sitting for an hour or two to get everything to dissolve and combine well.

 2. Wash the cucumbers and celery well.

 3. Remove and discard the ends from the cucumbers.
-Slice the cucumbers evenly; I've used my favorite knife, a mandoline, or the food processor and they all worked wonderfully.
+Slice the cucumbers evenly; I've used my favorite knife, a mandoline, or the food processor and they all worked fine.

 4. Add the celery leaves/stalk (if using) to the bottom of the jar.